teeekay/CarND-Vehicle-Detection/Assignment5.TonyKnight.md

 #### Threshold Values

-As discussed above, the use of a heat threshold value and (possibly the history threshold value) which varied according to the position on the Frame could be explored to evaluate if it would enable better detection of cars further up the image, and better response to oncoming cars at the left of the image.
+As discussed above, the use of a heat threshold value and (possibly the history threshold value) which varies according to the position on the image frame could be explored to evaluate if it would enable better detection of cars further up the image, and better response to oncoming cars at the left of the image.

 #### Object Bounding Box